Lee Ann Kim

-Lee Ann Kim is a first-generation Korean American who was an anchor and general assignment reporter for KGTV Channel 10, the San Diego, California ABC television affiliate.
+Lee Ann Kim is a first-generation Korean American who was an anchor and general assignment reporter for KGTV Channel 10, the San Diego, California, ABC television affiliate.
 She worked at KGTV from 1996 to 2008.
 She was also the executive director of Pacific Arts Movement (Pac-Arts, formerly the San Diego Asian Film Foundation) until 2016.
 Pac-Arts presents the annual San Diego Asian Film Festival, an event she founded in 2000 with the Asian American Journalists Association of San Diego.
 She has been married to Louis Song since 1997, with whom she has two sons.

 Background

-Lee Ann Kim was born in Seoul, South Korea and she emigrated with her family to Downers Grove, Illinois, near Chicago in 1971, where she spent most of her childhood with her three younger sisters, her mother, and her father, who is a doctor.
-Her youngest sister Beverly Kim is a celebrated chef who made it to the final four of the 2011 season of Top Chef.
+Lee Ann Kim was born in Seoul, South Korea.
+She emigrated with her family to Downers Grove, Illinois, near Chicago in 1971, where she spent most of her childhood with her three younger sisters, her mother, and her father, who is a doctor.
+Her youngest sister Beverly Kim is a chef who made it to the final four of the 2011 season of Top Chef.
 Kim majored in broadcast journalism with a minor in Spanish at the University of Maryland.
 She married Louis Song, the CEO of a staffing company, in 1997.

 After discussing it for many years, Kim and Song were inspired by a story she watched regarding former National Football League quarterback Dan Marino's own family, prompting the couple to adopt a child while having a birth child of their own.
 They contacted the Holt International adoption agency and were matched with a boy in March, 2005.
 However, when the agency was notified that Kim was due to give birth in July 2005, the agency put a stop to the adoption process and reassigned the boy to another family.
 This was devastating for Kim, who had already named the boy Samuel.

 Her birth child, Weston Yongwon Song, was born in 2005.

 Lee Ann and Louis Song continued to pursue adoption as soon as her first son was born.
 On June 16, 2006, they were introduced to 4 month old Samuel Hyungwon Song, her newly adopted son, at Los Angeles International Airport.
 Samuel was born in February, 2006.